knpuniversity/blog/what-the-rest.rst

 another, this will all turn into code, a script (both of which will be available publicly) and a screencast.
 In other words, your help will get shared on!

-In closing, the further in get into REST, the more rules I see.
+But one more thought!
+The further in get into REST, the more rules I see.
 Things like hypermedia (linking to what I can do next) seem very pragmatic and wonderful.
 But immediately after, I find myself (as a client) having a difficult time navigating a RESTful API and knowing where to find the docs (whether those docs are part of the API or externally).
 I want to be able to leverage all the great ideas behind REST, but not be constrained by them.
-At the end of the day, we need an API that I (or you) can build and that our friendly API client can understand fairly quickly.
+At the end of the day, we need an API that I (or you) can build and that our friendly API client can understand quickly.
 In some ways, then, the path of DHH (`Getting hyper about hypermedia APIs`_) does make sense: use what's good, leave what's complex, break some rules, and move forward.

+But, maybe I'm just missing a few, final, beautiful pieces to get to blissful RESTland.

 Thoughts?
 Thanks!